pvedu/pvon/README.md

 # pv_online
-Jupyter notebooks for using the photovoltaic library with a focus on using binder.
+Jupyter notebooks with lots of examples of using the photovoltaic library.

 You can run code online at:
 https://mybinder.org/v2/gh/pvedu/pvon/master